 Integrated Pressure Liquefaction (IPL)

 All liquefaction technologies consume more power at lower feed gas pressures.
-ZR-LNG can boost low pressure feed gases by routing feed gas after liquids separation in SP1 back to an inter-stage suction point of the recycle gas compressor, instead of to Zones 2 & 3 of the liquefaction section of the cold box (Fig 3).
-This provides a higher liquefaction pressure decoupled from the feed gas pressure, enhancing liquefaction efficiency without need for a separate feed gas compression plant.
+ZR-LNG can boost low pressure feed gases by routing feed gas to a suction point in the recycle gas compression train.
+IPL thus provides a higher liquefaction pressure decoupled from the feed gas pressure, enhancing liquefaction efficiency and LNG production without need for a separate feed gas compression plant (Fig 3).

 Integrated Heavies Removal (IHR)